RMI/plastics-guidance/specs/technical_specification.md

 #### 4.6.1.
 JSON Representation
 Each RecyclabilityRating MUST be encoded as a JSON String.

 ### 4.7.
-Data Type RenewableRating
-RenewableRating is defined in Appendix B of RMI's Plastics Emissions Reporting Guidance.

-#### 4.6.1.
-JSON Representation
-Each RecyclabilityRating MUST be encoded as a JSON String.

-### 4.7.
 Data Type EndOfLifeIntensity
 Emissions instensity of a product's final end-of-life disposal method, as defined by Appendix B of RMI's Plastics Emissions Reporting Guidance.